 HDS offers both merit- and need-based grants for students enrolling in the MDiv or MTS programs.
-Approximately 90% of students receive some form of financial aid, the vast majority of which is need-based grant aid.
+Approximately 90 percent of students receive some form of institutional grant assistance, the vast majority of which is need-based grant aid.
 HDS has a small pool of merit aid that is awarded based on the overall strength of the application.
 Merit award decisions are made by the admissions committee at the point of admission and are final.

 HDS also participates in the Federal Work Study and Federal Loan Programs which are open to US Citizens and eligible non-citizens.
 For specific information on those programs, as well as other programs and policies, please visit the Financial Aid section of this website.